-Returning President: Luanne Leonard
+Returning President: Phillip Williamson

 Executive Secretary: Anne Bailey Johnston

 If you would like to email the entire Board, please send your email to the SWVHJA Office and it will be forwarded.
-Board member emails are can be accessed by clicking or hovering over the name.
+Board member emails can be accessed by clicking or hovering over the name.

 PRESIDENT: Phillip Williamson

 Phillip Williamson is the Director of the Equestrian program at the University of Lynchburg.
 He has worked in multiple college riding programs prior to his position at Lynchburg.
-He also holds his USEF "r" judges card in hunters and equitation and has shown professionally across the east coast in the hunters and jumpers and coached students to ribbons and championships in local and rated horses shows at all levels.
-Phillip's dedication to local, grassroots showing comes from his early days as a competitor in Colorado Hunter Jumper Association competitions.
+He also holds his USEF "r" judges card in hunters and equitation and has shown professionally across the east coast in the hunters and jumpers and coached students to ribbons in local and rated horse shows at all levels.
+Phillip's dedication to local, grassroots showing comes from his early days as a competitor in Colorodo Hunter Jumper Association competitions.
 He feels strongly that our association provides valuable opportunities for those looking to enjoy horse sport while learning and growing their horsemanship and riding skills.

 VICE PRESIDENT: Anne Lesko